-If the Council approves CB 120758, the Executive will implement the AWI and other changes in this legislation and CBO will transmit legislation to authorize appropriations for City departments.
+If the Council approves CB 120757, the Executive will implement the terms and conditions of the Coalition agreements and CBO will transmit legislation to authorize appropriations for City departments.
 The amounts included in those appropriations will likely be less than the above estimated costs because the City has taken steps in early 2024 to reduce spending.
 Future appropriations are anticipated to be net of those administratively derived savings.